Find Trade Colleges

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-In 2016, there was an estimated number of 38,800 jobs in the United States for Ship Captain.
+In the United States, there were 38,800 jobs for Ship Captain in 2016.
 New jobs are being produced at a rate of 8.8% which is above the national average.
 The Bureau of Labor Statistics predicts 3,400 new jobs for Ship Captain by 2026.
-There will be an estimated 4,400 positions for Ship Captain per year.
+The BLS estimates 4,400 yearly job openings in this field.

 The states with the most job growth for Ship Captain are Nevada, Georgia, and Tennessee.
 Watch out if you plan on working in Kentucky, Indiana, or Oregon.
 These states have the worst job growth for this type of profession.